Find nonpartisan information on registering to vote, where and when to cast your ballot, which candidates are running for office, and more.

 In 2017 a small team of people caused more than $10 billion in damages, crippled multinational companies, stranded more than 800 seafaring vessels carrying tens of millions of tons of cargo.
 That team, based in Russia, had stolen hacking tools from the NSA and was wreaking havoc on the world.

 In Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life Klinenberg highlights problems in our communities and offers real world examples of how others are combating those problems.

 I loved the stories in this book.
 They are real, strange, and completely earthy.
 Each story is a perfect mixture of this world and ‘the other’, ‘the other’ being different in each case.

 I was excited to see a new book by Peter Heller, author of The Dog Stars, The Painter, and The Whale Warriors.
 Heller is an adventure writer.
 His books all feature wilderness and conquering, or better, interacting with nature.
 In The River two college friends plan a leisurely canoe trip north to Hudson Bay.
 Things don't go as planned.

 Howl Mountain, North Carolina is a place where people are "born hard."
 Rory Docherty returns there after a tour in the Korean War and takes up as a whiskey runner.

 Global warming has changed the face of the planet.
 America is ripping itself apart in its second civil war.
-This is the setting for Omar El Akkad’s dystopian imaging of the late 21st century.
-El Akkad forces readers to …Read More

 In the early 20th century, thanks to the oil discovered on their land, members of the Osage Indian Nation in Oklahoma were the richest people, per capita, on the planet.
-That money attracted a lot of unscrupulous characters who would …Read More

 If you were trying to find a book written by someone living in a yurt I’ve found one for you.